 In case of default of the member under physical delivery obligation, it is stipulated that the underlying assets subject to physical delivery shall be supplied from the relevant markets with the trade margins of the defaulting member at FOM and Takasbank's obligations shall be closed.
-If the asset subject to physical delivery cannot be supplied within the time period specified in the Procedure, its market value calculated in the manner specified in the Procedure is paid to the creditor; and the creditor, if wishes, can demand the payment of its market value instead of the delivery of asset.
+If the asset subject to physical delivery cannot be supplied within the time period specified in the Procedure, its market value calculated in the manner specified in the Procedure is paid to the creditor.